 More than 6250 happy customers // Our ‘Money-Back-Guarantee’

 There is a lot of confusing information about German deregistration online.
 How do I know that I can rely on the answers provided on here?

-Our information is based on the experiences of +5500 previous users, and personal interviews conducted with German officials in 16 different registration offices all over Germany (last updated in August 2019).
+Our information is based on the experiences of +6250 happy deregistration users, and personal interviews conducted with German officials in 16 different registration offices all over Germany (last updated in August 2019).

 We are here for you.
-You can always reach us either by email or live chat, if you have any questions about the process.
+You can always reach us either by email or live chat, if you have any questions.

 We also have colleagues users feeding us with live information about changes in bureaucratic procedures all the time.
 Of course, there is no guarantee for anything when it comes to the German ‘living organ’ called bureaucracy.

 Our guarantee to our users: You only pay once you are actually deregistered*.
 You can find out if you are successfully deregistered by, a), calling the registration office where you deregistered, or b), receiving a deregistration confirmation letter.

 *If you have not successfully deregistered or received the required confirmation from the German deregistration office within 45 days of sending them your filled-out deregistration form, you can claim your money back (proof needed).
 Please get in touch with us by providing your name, email address, customer/invoice number, a short explanation of the situation and attachment of the proof/documents.